anubias/rbt/README.md

 The position of the origin (the top-left corner) of the map is `Position {x:0, y:0}`.

 Taking this into consideration, moving one step to the right on the map increments the `x` coordinate, and moving one step lower on the map increments the `y` coordinate.

-Pay special attention when manipulating `Position` data, taking into account the true meaning and direction of the horizontal (`X`) and vertical (`Y`) axis.
+Therefore, when manipulating `Position` data, taking into account the true meaning and direction of the horizontal (`X`) and vertical (`Y`) axis.
+A `Position{x,y}`'s corresponding cell on the world map array would be `map[y][x]`.

 ### Orientation